Pancreatitis Specialist

 Pancreatitis describes inflammation in the pancreas, a long gland that sits behind the stomach in the upper part of your abdomen.
 This gland is responsible for producing enzymes that aid the digestion process.
 It also produces hormones that help your body regulate and process sugar in your blood.

 Inflammation in the pancreas can occur when digestive enzymes begin activating while still in the gland.
-This causes irritation in the cells of the pancreas that leads to inflammation.
+This causes irritation in the cells of the pancreas which leads to inflammation.

 You can develop two types of pancreatitis: